cglacet/uuid-scheme/README.md

 <div align="center"><img src="img/paste_and_open.png" width=750/></div>

 If you copy the plain text link, you would endup with something like: `uuid://8B2ADD22-B2C0-4AF1-B8C8-ED9861D7D9C5`.
 If this link appear anywhere on your mac where URI are interpreted by the OS, you should be able to click it to open the file whose UUID is *8B2ADD22-B2C0-4AF1-B8C8-ED9861D7D9C5*.
-For example in a terminal :
+For example in a terminal:

 <div align="center"><img src="img/term_link.png" width=600/></div>

-Or in mails ([Spark][Spark.app])
+Or in mails ([Spark][Spark.app]):

 <div align="center"><img src="img/mail_link.png" width=600/></div>